United Nations Parliamentary Assembly: Legitimacy and accountability

 A Property and Environment Research Center report argues that changes in the Organization for Economic Co-operation and Development are another example of how international regulation removes checks and balances between the branches of government: "The OECD was created by a 1961 treaty, ratified by the U.S. Senate, to help achieve economic growth.
 In April 1998, a ministerial meeting reinterpreted the treaty, adding social and environmental considerations to the economic ones.
 The United States executive branch agreed to the changes, but the Senate had no opportunity to debate this treaty, even though it differed significantly from the 1961 treaty.
 The executive branch had essentially negotiated a new deal without Senate approval."
 World Federalist Canada Briefing Paper No. 30, however, suggests that UNPA proposals may spark opposition from the executive branches that stand to lose power: "Experience has shown that civil servants and diplomats working in national foreign ministries are less likely to support or see the need for a UNPA.
 They view the UN as a forum for discussion among sovereign states; whatever action the UN takes is a result of bargaining and compromise among member states".

-The composition of the Chinese National People's Congress (seated at the Great Hall of the People, shown here) is controlled by the ruling Chinese Communist Party.
+The composition of the Chinese National People's Congress (seated at the Great Hall of the People, as shown here) is controlled by the ruling Chinese Communist Party.

-A significant practical obstacle to a completely democratically elected and representative UNPA is that, in contrast to the situation in which the European Parliament functions, a significant number of UN members, including populous countries such as China are not electoral democracies.
+A significant practical obstacle to a completely democratically elected and representative UNPA is that, in contrast to the situation in which the European Parliament functions, a significant number of UN members, including populous countries such as China, are not electoral democracies.
 In the past, bodies such as the United Nations Commission on Human Rights were criticized for being dominated by abusive regimes.
 If UNPA representatives were to be drawn from member nations' parliaments, it could create legitimacy concerns since some national legislatures are regarded as a rubber stamp for the rulers' decrees.

 Some global parliament proponents, such as Prof. Lucio Levi, propose starting a federation limited to democracies: "Though the democratization of states all over the world hasn’t been completed, this does not preclude starting the democratization of the UN.
 Six Western European countries founded the European Community, starting its democratization without waiting for the democratization of the institutions of all the European states."
-UNA-USA's Jeff Laurenti notes the problems associated with excluding undemocratic countries from membership: "It is one thing to deny membership to a few small "rogue" dictatorships.
+UNA-USA's Jeff Laurenti notes the problems associated with excluding undemocratic countries from membership: "It is one thing to deny membership to a few small 'rogue' dictatorships.
 It is quite another to exclude China, the vast majority of Arab countries, and two-thirds of Africa, and imagine that the resulting body can have a formal consultative or oversight role with United Nations agencies, be part of UN-sponsored negotiations on multilateral conventions (the real work of international legislating), or pass on the resolutions of UN political bodies."